RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Method 1, using .wua files**

 Start Cemu and install the game, any updates as well as optional DLCs to the Cemu NAND.
-After the installation is completed, open the _Title Manager_ from the _Tools_ menu, select your game, right click and select _Convert to compressed Wii U archive (.wua)_ and select your `wiiu` ROMs directory as the target.
+After the installation is completed, open the _Title Manager_ from the _Tools_ menu, select your game, right click and select _Convert to compressed Wii U archive (.wua)_ and select your `wiiu` system directory as the target.
 You can modify the file name if you want to, or keep it at its default value.
 Press the _Save_ button and the game will be automatically packaged as a .wua file.

 Following this just start ES-DE and the game should be shown as a single entry that can be launched using Cemu.